 Oh, and do not forget about your voice — that’s a muscle too!
 Not near a piano or pitch pipe?
 You can use your smart phone to help you warm-up!
 VocalEase is a great app that can help you warm-up before every performance and is perfectly priced at $1.99.
 You can even do your vocal warm-ups with VocalEase while stretching!

 Your body with thank you by keeping you healthy.

 My trick?
-Every day I challenge myself to drink my weight in ounces of water.
+Every day I challenge myself to drink my weight — in ounces — of water.
 Believe me, it’s not as easy as it sounds.
 Or if I need a visual reminder I check the color of my urine.
-Yeah, I know — gross.
-But remember, if you’re properly hydrated your urine will look exactly like water… Just don’t drink it.
+If properly hydrated your urine will look clear like water… Just don’t drink it.

 I hope you’ve found these practical tips helpful!